By Arnie Fertig

 Use your Summary to convey the content or aspects of your work/profession that get your juices flowing.
 It’s common to the point of cliché these days to see people lead with, "I’m passionate about…" Nonetheless, it is truly important to show what you really care about.
 Think of it this way: If you were hiring someone, would you rather give the job to someone who clearly just wants a paycheck, or someone who loves what he or she does, and comes to work each day with a sense of enthusiasm?

-Key sections include: Education, Certifications, Languages, and Volunteer Activities.
-The more you include about yourself, the more ways you can come up in someone’s search.
+Key sections include: Education, Certifications, Languages, Projects, and Volunteer Activities.
+The more you include about yourself, the more ways you can come up in someone’s search because you will have included more keywords in your Profile.

-LinkedIn now allows you to upload into your profile all different file types including Word, Excel, PowerPoint, PDF, and pictures.
+For each job you iniclude in the Experience section, LinkedIn allows you to upload many different file types including Word, Excel, PowerPoint, PDF, and pictures.
 Take advantage of this to show off a portfolio of your accomplishments.

-These sections have been widely panned in the past (including by this author).
-Now, however, they are coming into their own, and are rapidly gaining importance.
-Recruiters will often find you if you include in the Skills section of your profile the attributes that are key to the job they seek to fill.
+Most of the options in Skills and Endorsements are the keywords that recruiters use to find candidates.
+Recruiters will often find you if you include in the Skills section of your Profile the attributes that are key to the job they seek to fill.

-You can include up to 50 skills, and if you are having trouble coming up with that many, review the job descriptions for positions you seek to fill.
-Chances are that many of the keywords used there are skills you can identify as your own.
+You can include up to fifty Skills, and you can put them in the order that you prefer.
+If you are having trouble coming up with fifty, review the job descriptions for positions you seek to fill.
+Chances are that many of the keywords used there are Skills you can identify as your own.

 Each group has its own discussion area, and any member can begin and/or participate in discussions.
 What you post is "searchable," and recruiters will often assume that people talking about the "latest and greatest" in their field, or even sharing articles of interest to the group are the kind of thought leaders and team players that make for attractive candidates.